 What momentum and direction does the organization have?
 At what rate is productivity increasing or even declining?
 How has the organization historically handled challenges, planning and execution?
+What internal conditions (process, on managerial behavior should behavior should frighten you: 90% of managers squander their time in all sorts of ineffective activities.
+In other words, a mere 10% of managers spend their time in a committed, purposeful and reflective manner.

-What internal conditions (process, people, technology, etc.) or external conditions (financial, political, social) is it operating in?
+people, technology, etc.) or external conditions (financial, political, social) is it operating in?
 Answers to all of these questions are indicative of the drift and predictable outcome set of your enterprise.

 It's important to note that inaction and the wrong action are part of the drift and are a common and dangerous part of the current in an enterprise.
-In a 2002 Harvard Business Review article detailing a 10-year study of managers in major corporations, Heike Bruch and Sumantra Ghoshal wrote, "Our findings on managerial behavior should frighten you: Fully 90 percent of managers squander their time in all sorts of ineffective activities.
+In a Harvard Business Review article detailing a 10-year study of managers in major corporations, Heike Bruch and Sumantra Ghoshal wrote, "Our findings on managerial behavior should frighten you: Fully 90 percent of managers squander their time in all sorts of ineffective activities.
 In other words, a mere 10 percent of managers spend their time in a committed, purposeful and reflective manner."
 Translation: 90 percent of managers and organizations polled were being swept away by their own corporate drifts.